spaik11/spaik11/README.md

 Hi 👋 My name is Sung
 =====================

-I'm currently a full stack Software Engineer at Aspen Capital
+I'm a Software Engineer with a passion for helping others and building projects
 -----------------

 * 🌍  I'm based in New York City